 Current graduate advisees

-Lauren Kohut is an archaeologist with research interests in the effects of social change on identity, the relationship between spatial organization, identity and power, and the role of museums in shaping public interpretations of history and anthropology.
+Lauren Kohut is an archaeologist with research interests in the effects of structured violent conflict on polity emergence and consolidation.
+Her dissertation research, a combined large scale survey and excavation project, is supported by a grant from the Wenner-Gren Foundation.
+Lauren is currently writing her dissertation with the support of an advanced dissertation fellowship from the Vanderbilt University College of Arts and Science.
 She graduated cum laude from Bryn Mawr College in 2005 with an BA in Anthropology with a concentration in Hispanic and Hispanic-American Studies and a minor in Spanish Language and Literature.
 Her undergraduate honors thesis, Weaving Culture: Burial Textiles from Pachacamac, Peru examined a collection of previously unstudied coca bags from the Uhle collection at the University of Pennsylvania.
 Before joining Vanderbilt in 2007 Lauren worked as a contract archaeologist and assisted with a large-scale NAGPRA repatriation project.
 Lauren has conducted archaeological fieldwork at various sites in Peru, Mexico and the United States.

 Brendan Weaver is an historical anthropologist who examines colonialism in the Americas.
 He is particularly interested in how European, African, and indigenous peoples have engaged in the processes of transculturation, leading to new power relations and political economies, which continue to have a bearing on contemporary ideas of identity.
+Hi dissertation research, focusing on the lives of African slaves at Jesuit wine haciendas in the Nazca drainage, is supported by grants from the Social Science Research Council and Fulbright Hays.
+He is currently writing his dissertation with the support of a fellowship from the Robert Penn Warren Humanities Center at Vanderbilt University.
 Brendan graduated from Western Michigan University (WMU) in 2005 with a B.A. in Anthropology, specializing in Latin American and Caribbean Studies.
 While earning his undergraduate degree, Brendan worked for three field seasons in Barbados studying both British colonialism and the archaeology of the pre-Columbian peoples of the southeastern Caribbean.
 In 2008, he received an M.A. in Anthropology with a certificate in Ethnohistory, also from WMU.
 His master’s thesis titled, Ferro Ingenio: An Archaeological and Ethnohistorical View of Labor and Empire in Colonial Porco and Potosí, concerns two seasons of archaeological fieldwork and ethnohistorical investigation at an early colonial silver mining and processing site in southern Andean Bolivia.
 Currently, Brendan is continuing to conduct historical archaeology in the Andes and remains interested in public anthropology and issues concerning labor and power.

-Scotti Norman is an archaeologist investigating the role of contact and warfare in cultural and religious transformation in Highland Ecuador.
-She is particularly interested in how Inka and Spanish incursions changed and hybridized colonial and local identities during the 15th and 16th centuries.
+Scotti Norman is an archaeologist investigating Taqui Onqoy, a millenarian cult that emerged in the central Peruvian highlands during the early colonial era in Peru.
+Her dissertation research, which will begin in spring, 2015, is supported by grants from Fulbright Hays and the Wenner-Gren Foundation.
 Scotti graduated summa cum laude from the University of California, Los Angeles in 2008 with a double BA in Psychology and Anthropology with a concentration in archaeology.
 She has conducted archaeological research and fieldwork in Chile, Ecuador, Peru, and Belize.

 Carla Hernández (co-advised with Prof. Tom Dillehay) is a Peruvian archaeologist interested in the Inka and Spanish colonization processes throughout the 15th and 16th centuries.
 She graduated from the Pontificia Universidad Catolica del Peru (PUCP) with a B.A. in Archaeology in 2005 and with an M.A. in Archaeology with a mention on Andean Studies in 2010.
 She has also worked as a professor in this university from the year 2008 to 2011.
 She has also worked for several years in the Archaeological Program “Valley of Pachacamac” (PASL), where she was in charge of Laboratory work and excavation in the site of Pueblo Viejo-Pucará in the Lurin valley.
 She was also participated in excavations in several sites of Peru, including Galindo (Trujillo), Talambo (Jequetepeque), Balcon del Diablo (Cusco) and Pachacamac (Lima).
 Her current research is focused in the region of Huarochiri in the Lurin highlands, where she is pursuing archaeological, ethnohistorical and ethnographic work to better reconstruct and understand the organization of the province.
 She is currently focused in the region of Huarochiri.
 She is also interested in the use of colonial documentation for reconstructing the life of ancient communities, as well as understanding how this small towns experienced and dealt with different types of colonial encounters.